|As of 04/26/17||NAV||$ Change|

 ©2012 Morningstar, Inc. All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damage or losses arising from any use of this information.

-The Tweedy, Browne Global Value Fund, Tweedy, Browne Global Value Fund II- Currency Unhedged, Tweedy, Browne Worldwide High Dividend Yield Value Fund, and Tweedy, Browne Value Fund are distributed by Tweedy, Browne Company LLC.
+Tweedy, Browne Global Value Fund, Tweedy, Browne Global Value Fund II -- Currency Unhedged, Tweedy, Browne Value Fund and Tweedy, Browne Worldwide High Dividend Yield Value Fund are distributed by AMG Distributors, Inc., Member FINRA/SIPC.